cycle/docs/advanced/manual.md

 # Manually defined Mapping Schema
-You can avoid the usage of cycle/annotation extension or any other schema related extension and write the ORM mapping schema manually.
+You can avoid the usage of the cycle/annotation extension or any other schema related extension and write the ORM mapping schema manually.

 ## Custom Schema
-You can define custom schema by passing `Schema` object into your ORM instance:
+You can define a custom schema by passing a `Schema` object into your ORM instance:

 ```php
 $orm = $orm->withSchema(new Schema([